espressif/esp-idf/components/vfs/README.rst

 Synchronous input/output multiplexing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Synchronous input/output multiplexing by :cpp:func:`select` is supported in the VFS component.
+The implementation works in the following way.

+1. :cpp:func:`select` is called with file descriptors which could belong to various VFS drivers.
+2. The file descriptors are divided into groups each belonging to one VFS driver.
+3. The file descriptors belonging to non-socket VFS drivers are handed over to the given VFS drivers by :cpp:func:`start_select` described later on this page.
+This function represents the driver-specific implementation of :cpp:func:`select` for the given driver.
+This should be a non-blocking call which means the function should immediately return after setting up the environment for checking events related to the given file descriptors.
+4. The file descriptors belonging to the socket VFS driver are handed over to the socket driver by :cpp:func:`socket_select` described later on this page.
+This is a blocking call which means that it will return only if there is an event related to socket file descriptors or a non-socket driver signals :cpp:func:`socket_select` to exit.
+5. Results are collected from each VFS driver and all drivers are stopped by deinitiazation of the environment for checking events.
+6. The :cpp:func:`select` call ends and returns the appropriate results.

+Non-socket VFS drivers
+""""""""""""""""""""""

-If you want to use synchronous input/output multiplexing by :cpp:func:`select` then you need to register VFS with the functions :cpp:func:`start_select` and :cpp:func:`end_select` similar to the following example:
+If you want to use :cpp:func:`select` with a file descriptor belonging to a non-socket VFS driver then you need to register the driver with functions :cpp:func:`start_select` and :cpp:func:`end_select` similarly to the following example:

 .. highlight:: c